The Stars of Our Racing Syndicates in Melbourne & Sydney

 G3 Vain Stakes, G3 McNeil Stakes

-Gold Symphony returned to his very best in 2017, adding a further two Stakes wins to his two Group 3 successes in Melbourne as an early 3YO, and not beaten far in the Group 1 Stradbroke Handicap at Doomben.
-Another winner at 2, Gold Symphony began his career with three wins in his first four starts and continues to perform at Stakes level now as a 5YO, most recently winning the Listed Civic Stakes in impressive fashion at Rosehill in July 2017.
+Gold Symphony returned to his very best in 2017, adding a further two Stakes wins to his two Group 3 successes in Melbourne as an early 3YO, and was not beaten far in the Group 1 Stradbroke Handicap at Doomben.
+Another winner at 2, Gold Symphony began his career with three wins in his first four starts and continued to perform at Stakes level as a 6YO, winning the Listed Civic Stakes in impressive fashion at Rosehill in July 2017.

 Snitzel ex Hula Flight